-The bill HB227 Engrossed amends Sections 13A-10-60 and 13A-10-61 of the Code of Alabama 1975 to strengthen definitions and penalties related to bribery and introduces a new section, 13A-10-61.1, which criminalizes the use of public office for personal financial gain.
-It repeals Sections 13A-10-62 and 13A-10-82, concerning conflicts of interest and misuse of public information, respectively.
-The bill replaces the existing public ethics code by repealing Chapter 25 and adding a new Chapter 25B, which revises the duties of the State Ethics Commission, the appointment process for its members, and the penalties for ethics violations.
-Key insertions include clearer definitions of terms such as "public servant" and "pecuniary benefit," as well as new provisions that prohibit public servants from actions creating conflicts of interest and restrict certain individuals from giving gifts to public servants.
+The proposed bill HB227 Engrossed amends the Code of Alabama 1975, specifically Sections 13A-10-60 and 13A-10-61, to strengthen definitions and penalties related to bribery and public ethics.
+It introduces a new section, 13A-10-61.1, which criminalizes the use of public office for personal financial gain, while repealing Sections 13A-10-62 and 13A-10-82, which dealt with conflicts of interest and misuse of public information.
+The bill also replaces the existing public ethics code by repealing Chapter 25 and adding a new Chapter 25B, which revises the State Ethics Commission's structure, duties, and penalties for ethics violations.
+Key changes include redefined terms such as "public servant" and "pecuniary benefit," new penalties for unethical conduct, and guidelines for the Attorney General to provide legal opinions on ethical matters.

 Statutes affected: